Digital-Preservation-Finland/file-scraper/doc/contribute.rst

     * MUST call ``super()`` during initialization, if separate initialization method is created.
     * MUST implement ``scrape_file()`` for file scraping, if not implemented in the already existing base class.
 This method:

         * MUST add metadata objects of all metadata models to ``streams`` list for each stream in the file.
+The MIME type and version given in params MUST be passed to the metadata object.
         * SHOULD call ``_check_supported()`` when the metadata has been collected.
 This checks that the final mimetype and version are supported ones, in case those have changed.
         * MUST log all errors (e.g. ""The file is truncated" or ""File not found.") to ``_errors`` list and messages (e.g. "File was analyzed successfully" or "Skipping scraper") to ``_messages`` list.
     * The ``info()`` method of a scraper MUST return a dict of class name, and messages and errors occured during scraping.
 See ``<scraper info X>`` from `README.rst <../README.rst>`_ for the content of the info attribute.